candlepin/candlepin.github.io/docs/candlepin/developer_deployment.md

 ## Deploy Candlepin

-The preferred method for deploying Candlepin from source is using the supplied `buildconf/scripts/deploy` script.
+The preferred method for deploying Candlepin from source is using the supplied `deploy` script in the `server/bin` directory.
 This script will generate the database schema, populate your PostgreSQL database, create the certs for Tomcat, deploy the war file, and restart tomcat.
 It can also be used to deploy to a Oracle/MySQL databases, and pre-load our test data.